Washington state has overcounted negative coronavirus tests for two months

 The state dashboard has shown 13% more people testing negative since April 21 than actually have, the state Department of Health (DOH) revealed Wednesday.

 The inflated numbers were a result of a workaround that was used to handle the high volume of negative tests, according to a DOH news release.
-The state dashboard was supposed to display negative molecular tests (which detect a current coronavirus infection), but accidentally also included negative antibody tests (which show whether a person has antibodies that indicate a past infection).
+The state dashboard was supposed to display negative molecular tests (which detect an active coronavirus infection), but accidentally also included negative antibody tests (which show whether a person has been exposed at some point in the past).

-DOH spokesperson Lisa Stromme Warren said the error was because of a missing line of code.
-She was not immediately able to explain how the department discovered the problem or whether it means the trend line of the virus' spread in Washington may be worse than previously thought.
+DOH spokesperson Lisa Stromme Warren said the error was the result of a missing line of code.
+She was not immediately able to explain how the department discovered the problem or whether it means the trend line of the virus’s spread in Washington may be worse than previously thought.

 “We understand that we made a mistake and we own it,” she said.